-Speakers, we have now moved on to the third set of Action Items.
+Speakers, we have now moved on to the fourth set of Action Items.
 Again, we appreciate your prompt response!
-If you have not yet completed the second set from July 20, please make sure to do those too!
+If you have not yet completed the third set from September 13, please make sure to do those too!

 - Schedule your pre-recording or tech check.
 Look for an email (subject line: "EclipseCon Speakers: Schedule Your Tech Check or Pre-recording Session"; from "Speakers@eclipsecon.org") inviting you to schedule a call with the tech team.
 If you indicated that you would like to pre-record when you filled out the Speaker Data Form, then you will be scheduling a pre-recording session.
 If you are giving your talk live, then you will be scheduling a tech-check.
 These calls may be scheduled between September 15 and October 15, so please plan accordingly.
 The tech team will not be able to pre-record after October 15.